 But then something happened.
 Researchers began to retire.
 New hires from top schools like MIT, Stanford, and Caltech were missing something.
 It is well worth reading the whole story, but here’s the bottom line: when JPL delved into the issue, they discovered *play* was not at play in the new hires.

 “Those who worked and played with their hands as they were growing up were able to ‘see solutions’ that those who hadn’t worked with their hands could not.”
 The discovery was stunning.
 And now?
-JPL queries applicants during interviews, wanting to know… what was your play quotient as child?
+JPL queries applicants during interviews, wanting to know… what was your play quotient as a child?

 Maybe that Lego won’t actually earn a kid six figures some day.
 Maybe it will simply develop “key cognitive functions such as attention, language processing…and more.”
 The very things we English teachers are pining over, as we watch declining attention and language skills and wonder where in the world we are going wrong.